harashish-arora/cop290-assignment1/README.md

 ### Modular Code Organization

-The codebase enforces a strict limit of **under 100 lines per file** to maintain readability and single-responsibility principles.
 Complex classes are split across multiple files (e.g., `canvas.cpp`, `canvas_paint.cpp`, `canvas_file.cpp`), with each file handling a focused subset of functionality.

-### SVG as Native Format

-SVG was chosen as the file format for its:
-- **Openness**: Text-based, human-readable XML
-- **Interoperability**: Widely supported across tools and browsers
-- **Scalability**: Vector format preserves quality at any resolution
-- **Extensibility**: Easy to extend with custom attributes for application-specific data

 ### Shape Hierarchy with Polymorphism

 All shapes inherit from the `GraphicsObject` abstract base class, which defines a uniform interface for rendering (`paint()`), hit testing (`contains()`), bounds calculation (`getBounds()`), and serialization.
 This allows the canvas to treat all shapes uniformly while each shape implements its specific geometry and rendering logic.

-### Qt Signal-Slot Architecture

-The application leverages Qt's signal-slot mechanism for loose coupling between components.
-For example, toolbar selections emit signals that the canvas connects to, and property panel changes trigger signals that update the canvas state.
-This implements the Observer pattern without manual dependency management.

 ## Usage